exdx/dcp/README.md

 ## Flags and Examples

-By default, dcp will copy content to the current directory `.`.
+By default, dcp will copy content to the current working directory.
 For example, lets try issuing the following command:

 ```
 $ dcp tyslaton/sample-catalog:v0.0.4 -c configs